WMS and TMS Synchronization: The Key to a 100% Efficient Supply Chain

 Launching an integration project between your WMS solution and your TMS software can seem daunting, and that's understandable.
 However, a structured approach, broken down into clear phases , is the best guarantee of success.
 After all, it's as much a technology project as it is a change management project.

-Phase 1: Audit and definition of objectives (The “Why”)
+Phase 1: Audit and objective definition (The "Why")

-Take the time to ask yourself about your value proposition and the type of visibility you really want to achieve.
+Take the time to reflect on your value proposition and the type of visibility you truly want to achieve.

-The goal is to set clear, measurable, and achievable (SMART) goals .
-For example: “Reduce shipping costs per order by 15% in 12 months” or “Improve on-time delivery (OTD) rates from 95% to 98%.”
+The objective is to define clear, measurable, and achievable (SMART) goals .
+For example: "Reduce the cost of transport per order by 15% in 12 months" or "Improve the on-time delivery (OTD) rate from 95% to 98%."

 Actionable Checklist – Phase 1: Audit & Objectives

 - Map existing processes: Document in detail how information currently flows between the warehouse and transportation.
-Identify gaps, manual entries, and bottlenecks.
+Identify breaks, manual data entry, and bottlenecks.

-- Involve stakeholders: Coordinate your IT, transportation, customer service, and warehouse teams.
-Their field feedback is invaluable.
+- Involve stakeholders: Coordinate your IT, transport, customer service, and warehouse teams.
+Their feedback from the field is invaluable.

 - Define critical data flows: List the information that must be exchanged.
-At a minimum: preparation orders, shipping confirmations (with weight/volume), tracking statuses, and proof of delivery.
+At a minimum: picking orders, shipping confirmations (with weight/volume), tracking statuses, and proof of delivery.

-- Set project KPIs: Select 3 to 5 performance indicators (see next section) that will allow you to measure the success of the integration.
+- Define the project KPIs: Select the 3 to 5 performance indicators (see next section) that will allow you to measure the success of the integration.

-- Establish a budget and forecast schedule: Evaluate the resources needed (human, financial) and set a realistic macro-plan.
+- Establish a budget and a provisional schedule: Evaluate the necessary resources (human, financial) and set a realistic macro-planning.

 Phase 2: Choosing the solution and the integration partner (The "How")

-Once your goals are clear and set, you must choose how to achieve them.
+Once your objectives are clear and defined, you must choose how to achieve them.
 Several technical scenarios are possible:

-- Integration via API or EDI: If you already have a WMS and a TMS from different vendors (the most common case), integration will be done via specific connectors.
-APIs (Application Programming Interface) are increasingly favored for their flexibility and ability to exchange data in real time, while EDI (Electronic Data Interchange) remains a robust standard for structured transactions.
+- Integration via API or EDI: If you already have a WMS and a TMS from different providers (the most common scenario), integration will be achieved via specific connectors.
+APIs (Application Programming Interfaces) are increasingly preferred for their flexibility and ability to exchange data in real time, while EDI (Electronic Data Interchange) remains a robust standard for structured transactions.

-- Middleware or integration platform (iPaaS): These solutions act as a universal “translator” between your different software, facilitating connection without requiring complex developments on either side.
+- Middleware or integration platform (iPaaS): These solutions act as a universal "translator" between your different software, facilitating connection without requiring complex development on either side.

-Choosing the right partner is as important as choosing the right technology .
-First and foremost, make sure your vendor(s) have expertise in both warehouse processes and transportation.
+Choosing the right partner is just as important as choosing the right technology .
+Above all, ensure your software vendor(s) have the expertise in both warehouse processes and the transportation industry.

-This is THE long-awaited phase.
+This is THE phase everyone's been waiting for.
 The realization.
 The technical teams come into play to build the bridges between the two systems.

-Data mapping is the most complex step here.
-This involves defining precisely which information in the WMS corresponds to which information in the TMS .
+The data mapping is the most complex step here.
+It involves precisely defining which information in the WMS corresponds to which information in the TMS .
 For example, the "Order Number" in the WMS becomes the "Shipping Reference" in the TMS.
 This translation must be perfect to avoid any misinterpretation.

 Testing is the second step.
-It's not enough to just test the "perfect case."
-Above all, it's important to test the system's robustness by simulating exceptions: an order canceled after being sent to the TMS, an actual weight that differs from the theoretical weight, a delivery address changed at the last minute.
+It's not enough to simply test the "perfect case."
+The robustness of the system must be tested by simulating exceptions: an order cancelled after being sent to the TMS, an actual weight different from the theoretical weight, a delivery address changed at the last minute.

 Actionable Checklist – Phase 3: Deployment

-- Develop or configure connectors (API/EDI): The technical team sets up the IT “pipes”.
+- Developing or configuring connectors (API/EDI): The technical team sets up the IT "pipes".

-- Unit testing: Each data flow is tested in isolation.
+- Unit tests: Each data stream is tested in isolation.

-- Integration tests: We check that the entire chain works.
+- Integration tests: We verify that the complete chain works.

-- Performance testing: We ensure that the interface can handle the volume of orders on a peak day.
+- Performance tests: We ensure that the interface can handle the order volume of a peak day of activity.

 - User testing (UAT): Future users validate that the solution meets their needs in a pre-production environment.

-- Prepare the cutover plan: Decide on the production launch strategy (Big Bang, in waves, pilot site, etc.).
+- Prepare the cutover plan: Decide on the production deployment strategy (Big Bang, in waves, pilot site…).

 Phase 4: Change management and training ("Adoption")

-A successful integration project is not just one that works technically, but one that is fully adopted by users.
+A successful integration project is not only one that works technically, but one that is fully adopted by users.

-New procedures must be communicated clearly and well in advance.
-Teams must understand the personal benefits they will gain from this change: less manual entry, fewer conflicting calls, more reliable information.
+The new procedures must be communicated clearly and well in advance.
+Teams need to understand the benefits they will personally gain from this change: less manual data entry, fewer conflicting calls, and more reliable information.

-Training should not be a simple "click-a-button" approach.
-It should be "business process" oriented.
-Explain the new workflow from A to Z , showing how a preparer's action in the WMS has a direct impact on planning in the TMS.
+Training should not be a simple "click-button" process.
+It must be business process oriented.
+Explain the new workflow from A to Z , showing how a planner's actions in the WMS directly impact planning in the TMS.

 This roadmap, followed rigorously, maximizes your chances of transforming your integration project into a lasting success.

-Essential KPIs for measuring the ROI of your unified logistics ecosystem
+Key KPIs to measure the ROI of your unified logistics ecosystem

-"What you don't measure, you don't improve."
+"What is not measured is not improved."
 This well-known quote from William Edwards Deming is the cornerstone of any logistics optimization approach.
-Once your WMS and TMS are synchronized, you have a treasure trove of data at your disposal.
-You then need to transform this treasure trove into actionable information using relevant Key Performance Indicators (KPIs).
-These KPIs will not only allow you to manage your day-to-day operations but also, and above all, to prove the return on investment (ROI) of your project.
+Once your WMS and TMS are synchronized, you have a wealth of data.
+This wealth of data must then be transformed into actionable insights using relevant Key Performance Indicators (KPIs).
+These KPIs will allow you not only to manage your daily operations but also, and most importantly, to demonstrate the return on investment (ROI) of your project.

 Global supply chain indicators